Open-Sn/opensn/doc/install_linux_easy.md

     $ test/run_tests -d test/ -j8
 ```

-### Step 8 - Chi-Tech documentation
+### Step 8 - OpenSn Documentation

-You can either access the documentation online [here](https://chi-tech.github.io), or generate it locally.
+You can either access the documentation online [here](https://xxx.io), or generate it locally.

 To generate the documentation from your local working copy, first make sure
 Doxygen and LaTeX are installed: